-Mutual Fund Participation in Private In-house Meetings: Evidence from Firms Listed on the Shenzhen Stock Exchange
+Blockholder Mutual Fund Participation in Private In-house Meetings: Evidence on Social Bonding and Stock Return Volatility

-Keywords: Institutional investors, mutual funds, private in-house meetings, site visits, disclosure, stock volatility
+Keywords: Institutional investors, mutual funds, private in-house meetings, site visits, disclosure, stock volatility, social bonding, trust

 Suggested Citation: Suggested Citation